Seoul Sustainable Energy Action Plan: Overview

 The One Less Nuclear Power Plant initiative, “Seoul Sustainable Energy Action Plan” is a local energy transition policy, which aims to reduce Seoul's reliance on nuclear power plants for electricity and to meet the city's energy needs for itself.

 While the first phase of the initiative laid a foundation for renewable energy generation and civic-led energy conservation, the second phase seeks to achieve sustainability through changes in institutions and social structure, and thereby building an energy independent city where citizens produce as well as consume energy.

 The target year is 2020 and Seoul expects to increase electricity self-reliance rate to 20%, cut greenhouse gas emissions by 10 million tons, and reduce energy use by 4 million TOE.

 With 88 specific projects in four policy categories, Seoul is committed to fulfill three values of “energy self-reliance, sharing and participation” and share its best practices with other cities both at home and abroad.

 Core values

 Energy independence

-Seoul aims to become a safe and responsible city by ensuring sustainable energy production in case of a failure in energy supply and reducing its dependence on energy supplied outside the city.
-Along the way, relevant industries will be expanded and jobs will be created.
+Seoul aims to ensure sustainable energy production in case of a failure in energy supply and reducing its dependence on energy supplied outside the city.